HomeTop HeadlinesMissing College Student Found Dead

 At Northern Kentucky University, the announcement landed hard.
 Foust had been weeks away from collecting a diploma, a milestone classmates and faculty in the College of Arts and Sciences had anticipated alongside the student.
 The school responded with a public expression of grief and a reminder that mental health resources remain available to anyone struggling.

-The university directed students, faculty and staff to NKU Counseling Services, which operates around the clock and can be reached at (859) 572-5650.
+The university directed students, faculty, and staff to NKU Counseling Services, which operates around the clock and can be reached at (859) 572-5650.
 Administrators also expressed gratitude to the Covington Police Department and the volunteers who searched for Foust over the past month.

 Questions Remain as Investigation Continues

 For now, central questions linger.
-How Foust traveled the roughly three miles from Latonia to the Wilder property — and what happened in the hours after the student left home without a phone — remain unanswered.
+How Foust traveled the roughly three miles from Latonia to the Wilder property — and what happened in the hours after the student left home without a phone — remains unanswered.
 Investigators have repeatedly emphasized that nothing in the evidence collected so far suggests foul play, but they have also been careful to note that the determination of cause and manner of death rests with the coroner.

 Until that office issues its findings, the police department has said it will withhold further details.
-The case file remains open, and the timeline assembled by detectives — anchored by the surveillance footage from April 27, the backpack recovered on campus and the phone left at home — is likely to be revisited once forensic results arrive.
+The case file remains open, and the timeline assembled by detectives — anchored by the surveillance footage from April 27, the backpack recovered on campus, and the phone left at home — is likely to be revisited once forensic results arrive.

 Latest Articles